Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 ## Localization

 The app will pick up the user choice of the UI language for the interface elements.
-(Table of currently available languages below.)
-The app will fall back to English for other language choices.
+(Table of currently available languages below) The app will fall back to English for other language choices.

 You can provide localizations for the custom texts given in the configuration profile.